Hope and Peaches

 At Birdsfoot farm, a CSA model has been the main reason they remain viable.
 Birdsfoot also hosts young farmers to come and learn regenerative agriculture techniques who will then continue to bring those principles and techniques to their own farms, highlighting the role of educational networks for farmers.

 While it is by no means a solution to all of our environmental problems, switching from an industrial agricultural model to a regenerative one would reduce the ways in which the current systems perpetuate harm and leave communities vulnerable to climate change and soil degradation.
+Still, Food produced organically and on a smaller scale through regenerative agriculture is often prohibitively expensive to consumers.
+The benefits of regenerative agriculture do not fundamentally address the problem of how to implement these changes in a way that doesn’t lead to the creation of food shortages or or more economic hardship, given that cost-saving is a real asset of industrial agriculture.

 Farmers Market and Foraging: Eating Local Could Reduce Metric Tons of Emissions

 The frozen shrimp prepared at the worst buffet in town have traveled more than most Americans.
 It’s a questionable food choice and questionable from an environmental perspective.
+When most groceries in the United States travel thousands of miles to get to consumers, emissions add up quickly.

 Take, for instance, frozen shrimp in Massachusetts.
 Shrimp raised in Ecuador is shipped to Shanghai (10,000 miles).
 The shrimp is packaged and sent to Los Angeles (6,400 miles).
 This is then taken by truck or train to Boston (2,900 miles).
-Altogether, that is over 19,000 miles for some frozen shrimp.
+Altogether, that is over 19,000 miles for some frozen shrimp,

 There is still a way to get healthy, diverse, and delicious food while reducing emissions.
 The researchers recommend eating locally.
 Consumers would still get a wide variety of fruits and vegetables year-round from the area, just not the ones with high emissions.
 Changing to a more local diet could curb excessive greenhouse gasses.
 Eating food made in state would carry a lower emissions tag than shipping food across the country.